cacaogithu/FEMOTTA/replit.md

 - **PSD Export with Editable Text Layers**: Server-side PSD generation using ag-psd library.
 Creates true layered PSDs with fully editable text layers that work natively in Adobe Photoshop.
 Text layers reference Saira font family (Saira-Bold for titles, Saira-Regular for subtitles).
 The PSD download uses signed URLs via `/api/psd/signed-url/:jobId/:imageIndex` endpoint for reliable file delivery.
 - **Smart Logo Detection & Overlay**: Automatically detects logo requests in brief text using OpenAI extraction (`logo_requested: true/false`, `logo_name`).
 Small embedded images (<50KB) in DOCX are classified as logos.
 When a spec requests a logo, the system overlays it programmatically using Sharp with proportional sizing (15% of image width) and proper margins.
 - **Triple Input Modes**: Supports PDF, DOCX (with intelligent image filtering), or text prompts.
-- **AI Chat with Vision**: GPT-4o with vision capabilities for precise re-editing based on visual analysis and natural language commands.
-Automatically detects image references.
+- **AI Chat with Vision**: Chat assistant with vision capabilities for precise re-editing based on visual analysis and natural language commands.
+Currently uses GPT-4o, planned migration to Gemini Flash 1.5 for understanding with Nano Banana Pro for image generation.
 - **Google Gemini Image API**: Uses `@google/genai` SDK via `server/services/nanoBananaService.js` for true image editing that preserves original product images.
-Supports multiple models:
-  - `gemini-2.5-flash-image` (Nano Banana) - Default, fast image generation
-  - `gemini-3-pro-image-preview` (Nano Banana Pro) - Advanced image editing with 2K/4K resolution
+  - **Production Model**: `gemini-3-pro-image-preview` (Nano Banana Pro) - Always used for image generation, 4K resolution, superior text rendering
-  - Model selection via `GEMINI_IMAGE_MODEL` environment variable
+  - Model enforced via `GEMINI_IMAGE_MODEL` environment variable (should always be set to gemini-3-pro-image-preview)
 - **ML Feedback System**: GPT-4 powered 5-star rating and text feedback for continuous prompt improvement and prompt optimization.
 - **Job-based Architecture**: Isolates each job with a unique ID and dedicated storage (in-memory cache and PostgreSQL persistence).
 - **Iterative Re-editing**: Re-edits download the previously edited image to build on prior AI work, allowing for sequential refinements.